What is an electric winch on a boat?

 related article

-> What is container stacking crane?
+> What is an overhead crane?

-> overhead crane operation safety rules
+> hoist overhead crane